Hedge apples: What are they used for?

 Although it is now popular to use hedge apples to repel insects and mice, this old wives’ tale appears to be folklore.
 There is no scientific evidence that hedge apples are efficient insect repellents.

 Hedge apples will not keep insects away from your home.
-The study was mostly about how to keep bugs away by using concentrated oils from the fruit.
+The study was mostly about how to keep bugs away by using concentrated oils from the fruit, according to Iowa State University.

 The concentrated chemicals were successful at repelling insects, but the amounts within a fruit are too low to be effective at home.